databio/episb-hub/README.md

 ## Project components

-A complete `epigenome switchboard` consists of 3 different types of servers:
+To build an `epigenome switchboard` requires 3 components:

-### 1. Vocabulary server
+### 1. A vocabulary server

 The vocabulary server provides common terms so that distributed data sources can be integrated.
 There need only be a single vocabulary server for any number of instances of the other servers.
 It simply provides a permanent, static URL for common terms so that we can use [json-ld](https://json-ld.org/) to integrate data from multiple sources.